 The Growth Management Program regulates residential growth by limiting the number of building permits for residential units each year.
 In recent years, that number generally relates to the number of residential dwelling units that would result in a city population growth of approximately 3% each year.
 The actual target percentage growth and number of building permits allowed is determined each year by the Planning Commission and Board of Supervisors.
 Below is a history of the number of available residential permits and the number actually issued.

-697 residential permits were allocated for 2012.
-A residential unit includes a single-family house, a manufactured or mobile home, or a single unit within a multi-family residence (e.g. townhome or apartment).
+640 residential permits were allocated for 2017.
+A residential unit includes a single-family house, a manufactured or mobile home, or a single dwelling unit within a multi-family residence (e.g. townhome or apartment).
 Connecting an existing residential unit on a private well to the community water system also requires a Growth Management allocation.

 The purpose of the Growth Management ordinance is to ensure that adequate water and wastewater facilities exist for a project and to ensure that the project will not negatively impact the City’s ability to provide water and wastewater services.
 The ordinance is the result of a settlement with the Nevada Department of Water Resources in the 1970’s after the City’s wastewater facilities’ capacity was reached.